-We have performed the procedures enumerated below, which were agreed to by the Vermilion Parish School Board, the Louisiana Department of Education, and the Louisiana Legislative Auditor (the specified parties), on the performance and statistical data accompanying the annual financial statements of Vermilion Parish School Board for the fiscal year ended June 30, 2020; and to determine whether the specified schedules are free of obvious errors and omissions as provided by the Board of Elementary and Secondary Education (BESE), in compliance with Louisiana Revised Statute 24:514.
+We have performed the procedures enumerated below on the performance and statistical data accompanying the annual financial statements of Vermilion Parish School Board for the fiscal year ended June 30, 2021; and to determine whether the specified schedules are free of obvious errors and omissions in compliance with Louisiana Revised Statute 24:514.
 Management of Vermilion Parish School Board is responsible for its performance and statistical data.
-The sufficiency of these procedures is solely the responsibility of the specified parties.
-Consequently, we make no representation regarding the sufficiency of the procedures enumerated below either for the purpose for which this report has been requested or for any other purpose.